ngs-docs/angus/03_the_filesystem.rst

 to see whether items in a directory are files or directories. ``ls -l`` gives a lot more information too.

-Let's go into the untrimmed\_fastq directory and see what is in there.
+Let's go into the FASTAS directory and see what is in there.

 .. code:: bash